MaysamPx/crud-spring-boot-app-kotlin/README.md

 ## How to run
 1. Check out the repo on your client
-2. Ensure Kotlin, JDK 21, Intellij idea (or your preferred IDE) are installed and ready to use.
+2. Ensure Kotlin, JDK 21, Intellij idea (or your preferred IDE), and PostgreSQL 16+ are installed and ready to use.
+3. Create a DB on your local postgre instance (DB name -> `grocery)
 3. Run the app `KotlinCrudAppApplication`